Mac Mini: Reception

+PowerPC

 The G4 model received a considerably lukewarm score among critics.
-Those at CNET positively identified it as an affordable, quiet, and compact machine, but they disliked the slow hard drive and that it only had two below-expected quantities of USB 2.0 ports.
-Ars Technica indicated criticisms on its non-user-upgradable RAM and storage options and the extra expensive fees for additional drives.
+Those at CNET positively identified it as an affordable, quiet, and compact machine, but they disliked the slow hard drive and that it had only 2, below-expected quantities of USB 2.0 ports.
+Ars Technica indicated criticisms on its non-user-upgradable RAM and storage options and the expensive fees for additional drives.
 Overall, they felt that the performance was fairly acceptable.

+Intel

 The Intel polycarbonate model was moderately praised.
 Engadget aggregated that critics generally praised the Core Duo transition, connectivity, and the Front Row performance.
-The listed reviewers inspected it to be about a 10 to 15% higher performance boost in media-center-related tasks.
+The listed reviewers inspected it to be about 10 to 15% better performance in media-center-related tasks.
 CNET admired its cost, software, home-theater system, and Windows compatibility.
 Despite this, they found criticisms on the poor video output graphic processing units, small hard drive, and the limited remote controllability and upgrade options.
 Ars Technica encountered it to be somewhat underpowered to play high-resolution HD streams at standard frame rates.
 They opposed the integrated graphics implemented within the model because it delivered marginal performance when compared to dedicated graphics processors.

 The unibody model reviews were tepid.
 Engadget praised the HDMI port, compact design, and power efficiency.
 They disputed its lack of Blu-Ray options on home theater and the expensive price.
 CNET wrote a positive review on the HDMI output and the near-decent graphics capability, citing criticisms on the limited user upgrade options and the high cost.
 The same sources of criticism were also mentioned in an Ars Technica review.

 The space gray model received lukewarm praise.
 The Verge praised its significant leap of power and speed and the high-quality port integration.
 They wrote negatively on its high-cost base model and the lack of GPU performance.
 In an Engadget review, it was admired for its compact design, versatile port selection, CPU performance, and that it was the least expensive in the Macintosh lineup, while criticisms included the limited GPU performance, expensive upgrade options, and the non-user-upgradable RAM.
 CNET wrote positively on its high-quality processor performances, the ports, and the Ethernet configuration; they criticized the non-replaceable integrated graphics and the expensive cost to purchase associated accessories and displays.